Dirk E Hebel

-Dirk E Hebel is Dean of the Faculty of Architecture (2019–) and Professor of Sustainable Construction (2017–) at the Karlsruher Institut für Technologie (KIT) in Karlsruhe, Germany.
+Dirk E Hebel is Dean of Architecture and Professor of Sustainable Construction at the Karlsruher Institut für Technologie, Germany and a member of the Academic Committee of the Holcim Foundation.

 He was Assistant Professor of Architecture & Construction and Director of the Master of Advanced Studies Program in Urban Design at the ETH Zurich (2012-17) and founding Scientific Director of the Ethiopian Institute of Architecture Building Construction & City Development (EiABC) in Addis Ababa, Ethiopia (2009-12).
 He was Visiting Critic, Cornell University (2017), Guest Lecturer, Princeton University (2017), Guest Professor, Syracuse University (2008) and Visiting Lecturer, American University of Sharjah (2005 & 2006).